steadylearner/blog/posts/Docker/How to use Docker commands.md

 $yarn add chalk
 ```

-Test NPM or Yarn work with NPM modules with these.
+Test NPM or Yarn work with NPM modules with these:

 ```js
 // Start with $node in your console and use each command.